 Colorado has long been an open enrollment state, meaning that students can choose to attend their assigned neighborhood school, or they can apply to other public schools within their district, or even outside it.
 Despite its benefits, open enrollment can be confusing for families who need to manage multiple school applications on multiple deadlines.

 The system is highly effective in placing students in their preferred schools.
-Last year, 81% of incoming kindergarteners were placed in their first choice; 83% of sixth graders received their first choice; and 85% of ninth graders were enrolled in their first choice.
+Last year, 89% of transition-grade students were placed in their first-choice schools, while 95% were placed in their first or second choice.
+More than 25,000 students participated.
 Read a full recap of this year’s SchoolChoice results, including participation and match percentages.